tiennvuit/CS114.K21.KHTN/CaseStudy/TreeLeafDetection/README.md

-# Case study in Machine Learning Course CS114.K21.KHTN 2020
-## Plant Leaf Classification.
+# Plant Leaf Classification.

 ## Dataset information providing by UCI.
 - Download dataset at [here](http://archive.ics.uci.edu/ml/datasets/Folio?fbclid=IwAR07TBnKRXAIaCW-YJXSFVlO_nYJArvnQ3Nt7JfdN02WYsRr4CkDtdLa2GQ) and extract it into the same directory with source code.
 - The leaves were placed on a white background and then photographed.
 - The pictures were taken in broad daylight to ensure optimum light intensity.
+- The entire dataset have

 ## Flow Working
 1. Load dataset and resize every image to the same size (see in the *config.py*) before store them into memory.